Joanna Rees

 Joanna Rees (born November 14, 1961, in Montclair, New Jersey) is a venture capitalist who founded Venture Strategy Partners and VSP Capital in San Francisco, California.
-She also made an unsuccessful run for Mayor of San Francisco in the November 2011 election.
+She is Chairman of West Global, a venture studio in San Francisco.
+She also ran for Mayor of San Francisco in the November 2011 election.

 Early life

 Rees was born in Montclair, New Jersey, in 1961, the second of four children of Joan Rees (née Pernetti) and John Rees.
 Rees graduated from Montclair High School where she participated in competitive gymnastics.
 She then attended Duke University where she also competed as a gymnast.
 She graduated with a bachelor's in Psychology.
 She earned her MBA at the Columbia Business School.